Rameshwarlall Daulatram Nopany: Other organisational affiliations

 He was also a member of Indian Central Sugarcane Committee and Indian Central Oil-seeds Committee of Government of India.

-Schools
+Philanthropy

-The Nopany Group also founded many schools across India among which Shri Daulatram Nopany Vidyalaya, a High School at Kolkata is a premier institute run by family.Nopany Girls School, Pretoria High School, Ganges Gurukul and at the college level, Nopany Institute of Management Studies all in Kolkata.
-Other schools founded by them are North Bihar Sugar Mills High School at Narainpur in Bihar, Seth Daulatram Nopany Vidyabhawan, Mahansar.
+He also founded many schools across India among which Shri Daulatram Nopany Vidyalaya, a High School at Kolkata is a premier institute run now by Nopany family.
+Nopany Girls School, Pretoria High School, Ganges Gurukul and at the college level, Nopany Institute of Management Studies all in Kolkata.
+Other schools founded by them are North Bihar Sugar Mills High School at Narainpur in Bihar, Rameshwar Lall Nopany Vidhya Mandir at Bhagalpur, Seth Daulatram Nopany Vidyabhawan, Mahansar.